api-platform/docs/tutorial/api.md

-# Creating your first API with API Platform, in 5 minutes
+# Creating your First API with API Platform, in 5 Minutes

 In this tutorial, we will create a typical blog application with API Platform.
 And it will take us less than 5 minutes to create the API, promised!